paulschick/meteorite-tracker/notes/05_views_and_forward.md

 This logic either needs to be moved to the meteorite-list component, or to a separate component.
 Potentially the logic could be moved to the meteorite service.
 I will have to spend some time going through the course application, and consider exactly what it is that I have to do.

+## Notes for branch filteringTakeTwo

+Okay, this time I'm going to implement everything from the meteorite-list component and just see what happens